-The contract must contain specific language providing that the owner may rescind the contract without penalty within three days after all parties have signed the contract.
-The contract for work must be signed by the owner and the owner’s spouse at the office of the lender financing the work, at an attorney’s office, or a title company, and then filed in the real property records of the county in which the property is located.
+The contract must contain specific language explaining that the owner may cancel the contract without penalty within three days after all parties have signed the contract.
+The contract must then be signed by the owner and the owner’s spouse at the office of the lender financing the work, at an attorney’s office, or the office of a title company, and then filed in the real property records of the county in which the property is located.
 Though similar across the board, knowing the difference in these rules as opposed to those required for new works can make the difference between you filing a valid lien or an invalid one.

 This article is intended as a general educational overview of the subject matter and is not intended to be a comprehensive survey of recent jurisprudence, nor a substitute for legal advice for a specific legal matter.
 If you have a legal issue, please consult an attorney.